MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

 * Power BI Desktop supports HANA information models, such as Analytic and Calculation Views, and has optimized navigation.

-* With SAP HANA, you can also use SQL commands in the native database query SQL statement to connect to Row and Column Tables in HANA Catalog tables, which isn't included in the Analytic/Calculation Views provided by the Navigator experience.
+* With SAP HANA, you can also use SQL commands in the native database query SQL statement to connect to Row and Column Tables in HANA Catalog tables, which aren't included in the Analytic/Calculation Views provided by the Navigator experience.
 You can also use the [ODBC connector](../odbc.md) to query these tables.

 * Power BI Desktop includes Optimized Navigation for HANA Models.